 Revelation paints a picture of every nation, tribe and tongue worshiping God at the end of time, and there will be Druze people counted in that number.
 Israeli Druze have faithfully protected Israel and defended Jewish lives.
 The Bible says those who bless Israel will be blessed, and we would love to encourage you to pray for God’s blessing upon the precious Druze people!
 An Israeli lady who regularly visits Druze families and is able to share her faith with them says that many people often get caught up with a heart either for Jewish Israelis or Palestinians, but that the Druze often end up forgotten and overlooked.
 But she also pointed out how key their contribution to Israel is, not only socially but also spiritually.
 One family she visited had a son who was preparing to serve in the army, and was so fascinated with the Messianic congregation that he arranged for his whole unit to come and hear about the Messianic faith!
 The unit was mainly Jewish, even with Orthodox Jews among their number, but they all came to hear about Yeshua, thanks to this one brave Druze young man.

 The Druze are loyal to Israel, yet speak Arabic.
 They accept aspects of Judaism and aspects of Islam and Christianity, yet do not yet know the God of Israel.
 They have a better standing in Israel due to their faithfulness than other minorities, yet feel they fall between the cracks being neither Jewish nor typical Israeli Arab.
 They are in a sort of no-man’s-land, yet perhaps they are in a pivotal position for God’s purposes in Israel and the Middle East?
-What kind of destiny has the Lord got for the Druze people?!
+What kind of destiny has the Lord got for the Druze people?

-Pray for God to reveal his truth through more dreams and visions to more and more Druze people
+• Pray for God to reveal his truth through more dreams and visions to more and more Druze people

-Pray for more Druze believers who can bravely take a stand for Yeshua in their community
+• Pray for revival among the Druze in the whole of the Middle East, and for more Druze believers who can bravely take a stand for Yeshua in their community

-Pray for their “no-man’s-land” of being between the major Israeli identities to become a pivotal tool in God’s hand, and a source of blessing as they find their unique identity in him
+• Pray for their “no-man’s-land” of being between the major Israeli identities to become a pivotal tool in God’s hand, and a source of blessing as they find their unique identity in him

 Show the world you are One for Israel!